 To Prepare the Ingredients

-- Prick the chicken skin with the tip of your knife (so the flavors will go through the skin) and cut off excess fat with a pair of scissors (or knife).
+- Prick skin of 4 bone-in skin-on chicken thighs with the tip of your knife (so the flavors will penetrate the skin).
+Cut off the excess fat with a pair of scissors (or knife).

-- Season the chicken with salt and pepper on both sides.
+- Season the chicken with ½ tsp Diamond Crystal kosher salt and freshly ground black pepper on both sides.

-- Cut the onions into wedges.
+- Cut 2 onions into wedges.
 The wedge cut adds more texture; however, you can also thinly slice or dice.

-- Peel and cut the potato into 8 pieces.
+- Peel and cut 1 Yukon gold potato into 8 pieces.

-- Peel and cut the carrots into bite-size pieces.
-Here, I use the Japanese "Rangiri" cutting style.
-Set aside the vegetable on a tray/plate.
+- Peel and cut 2 carrots into bite-size pieces.
+Here, I use the Japanese rangiri cutting technique.
+Set aside the vegetables on a tray or plate.

 To Cook the Curry

-- In a large pot (I use a Dutch oven), heat 1 Tbsp oil on medium-high heat.
-When it’s hot, cook the chicken on the skin side first.
+- In a large pot (I use a Dutch oven), heat 1 Tbsp neutral oil on medium-high heat.
+When it’s hot, sear the chicken on the skin side first.
 Do not crowd the pan to avoid steaming the chicken and cook in batches if necessary.

 - Flip the chicken and cook the other side for 2 minutes and then transfer to a plate until the rest is done.

-- Add the minced/crushed garlic and saute the onion, stirring occasionally, until they are tender.
+- Add the minced/crushed 3 cloves garlic and sauté, stirring occasionally, until the onions are tender.
 If the burnt spots on the bottom of the pot need some scraping, you can add sake here (instead of the next step) to loosen them up.

-- Add the chicken back into the pot and add sake.
+- Add the chicken back into the pot and add ¼ cup sake.

-- Add chicken stock and water, which should cover most of the chicken.
-If you use a larger pot, it may not cover, then you can adjust the amount of stock/water.
-This is not a soupy curry, so we do not need much liquid, just enough to almost cover the chicken.
+- Add 2 cups chicken stock/broth and ½ cup water, just enough to almost cover the chicken.
+If you use a larger pot, it may not cover, so please adjust the amount of stock/water.
+This is not a soupy curry, so we do not need much liquid.

 - Cover the lid and bring it to a simmer.
 When simmering, skim the scum and foam with a fine-mesh skimmer.